AliaksandrButsin/rsschool-cv/cv.md

 ```

-## Education:
+## Education

 * IPD, BSUIR - ncomplete education.
 * primary language - Russian.
 * additional language - English (A1).
 * language planned for learning - Polish,English (A2).
 * Language practice:
   * Work with suppliers from China, America and Europe.
 By means of correspondence.